muir22/muir22.github.io/README.md

-# muir22.github.io
+# muir2022.github.io

-This repo is the MuIR Challenge website
+This is the website for the MuIR Challenge 2022